 What Is a Home Energy System?

 Your heat pump.
 Your ventilation.
 Your solar panels.
+Your hot water heat pump.
 Most people think of these as separate appliances.
 They're not.
-They're one system, and how well it works affects your comfort, your health, and your power bill every single day.
+They're one system, and how well it works affects your comfort, your health and your power bill every single day.

-If you own a home in New Zealand built in the last fifty years, chances are you've invested thousands of dollars in this equipment.
+f you own a home in New Zealand built in the last fifty years, chances are you've invested thousands of dollars in this equipment.
 A heat pump to keep you warm in winter and cool in summer.
 A ventilation system to manage moisture and keep air fresh.
+A hot water heat pump to supply your household.
 Maybe solar panels to generate your own power.

-Each of these was probably bought from a different company, installed by a different tradesperson, and, here's the problem, treated as if it exists in isolation.
+Each of these was probably bought from a different company, installed by a different tradesperson and treated as if it exists in isolation.

 Technician standing in a living room looking at a wall-mounted air conditioner, holding a black bag.